metacpan/metacpan-cpan-extracted/distros/E/Exception-Class/README.md

     If anyone can come up with a more elegant way to do this please let me know.

-    CAVEAT: If you want to automagically subclass an [Exception::Class::Base](https://metacpan.org/pod/Exception::Class::Base) subclass loaded from a file, then you _must_ compile the class (via use or require or some other magic) _before_ you import `Exception::Class` or you'll get a compile time error.
+    CAVEAT: If you want to automagically subclass an [Exception::Class::Base](https://metacpan.org/pod/Exception%3A%3AClass%3A%3ABase) subclass loaded from a file, then you _must_ compile the class (via use or require or some other magic) _before_ you import `Exception::Class` or you'll get a compile time error.

 - fields

     This allows you to define additional attributes for your exception class.
 Any field you define can be passed to the `throw` or `new` methods as additional parameters for the constructor.
 In addition, your exception object will have an accessor method for the fields you define.

     This parameter can be either a scalar (for a single field) or an array reference if you need to define multiple fields.

+    Each field name must be a legal Perl identifier: it starts with a ASCII letter or underscore, and is followed by zero or more ASCII letters, ASCII digits, or underscores.
+If a field name does not match this, the creation of that exception class croaks.

     Fields will be inherited by subclasses.